 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Wellington varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Wellington is June, with an average of 9.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 34% on June 22.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Wellington experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Wellington.
-The most rain falls during the 31 days centered around June 26, with an average total accumulation of 3.0 inches.
+The month with the most rain in Wellington is June, with an average rainfall of 3.0 inches.

-The least rain falls around January 30, with an average total accumulation of 1.8 inches.
+The month with the least rain in Wellington is January, with an average rainfall of 1.8 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 The perceived humidity level in Wellington, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, staying within 1% of 1% throughout.